tanghaojie/vite-plugin-monaco-editor-esm/README.md

-# Vite Plugin Monaco Editor
+# New Vite Plugin Monaco Editor Support ESM

 A plugin to simplify loading the [Monaco Editor](https://github.com/Microsoft/monaco-editor) with [vite](https://vitejs.dev/).